wpmetabox/docsv2/docs/extensions/mb-relationships.md

 There are 3 reasons that we want to use `WP_Query()`:

 1. Using `WP_Query()` allows developers to create a **flexible** query to the database.
 Imagine you want to get related posts (which are set manually by the plugin) *and* in the same category. `WP_Query()` allows you to do that easily.
-Without it, you probably need to create 2 manual queries (1 from a relationship, 1 from a category).
+Without it, you probably need to create 2 manual queries (1 from a relationship, and 1 from a category).
 1. `WP_Query()` is optimized for getting posts.
 It creates **only 1 query** to the database.
 Besides, in that single query, you'll be able to retrieve **full post objects**, not just post IDs.
 (You still can retrieve only post IDs if you set `'fields' => 'ids'` - how flexible it is!).
 1. `WP_Query()` is so familiar with WordPress developers.
 No need to introduce another API just for the same purpose.